Fluid Scanning Technology

 by two printers, Epson 4880 and Canon IPG 5000.
 This figure shows that

-one printer the Canon IPG exceeds the colors registered in Adobe RGB.
+the Canon IPG printer exceeds the colors registered in Adobe RGB.
+The

-The Epson does nearly as well.
-Yet the Adobe RGB color space is smaller
+Epson does nearly as well.
+Yet the Adobe RGB color space is smaller than

 see: Adobe Wide Gammunt RGB, (AWG).
 At the present time, no printer is

 yet capable of matching this color space.
 Advances in inks and printers will

 continue expanding the range of printable colors.
 Reaching further to print